ogarcia/trellowarrior/README.md

 ## Known limitations

-The main objective of TaskWarrior is to be simple so it **doesn't manage collisions**.
+The main objective of TrelloWarrior is to be simple so it **doesn't manage collisions**.
 The sync strategy is **last modified wins**, this means that if you do a modification in Trello and later a modification in Taskwarrior, TrelloWarrior does the sync and keeps the Taskwarrior data, because it is